 Come see the dazzling colors and masterful craftsmanship of Keck in our second floor gallery, on display until June 2022!

-A special thank you to the Richard Mather Fund for helping to make this exhibit possible, and to WRVO for their promotion of the exhibit.
+A special thank you to the Richard Mather Fund for helping to make this exhibit possible, to the Gladys Krieble Delmas Foundation for supporting our collection, and to WRVO for their promotion of the exhibit.